Rhode Island Bail Attorney

 When a defendant is “held without bail” they will be imprisoned at the Adult Correctional Institute (ACI) until the end of their case or trial.

 When will a defendant be “held without bail?”

 In capital cases, the court can order that a defendant be “Held Without Bail.”
 Capital cases are those cases where the defendant is facing life imprisonment.
 The crimes in Rhode Island that are classified as “capital cases” include murder, 1st-degree sexual assault, 1st-degree child molestation, 1st-degree arson, burglary, 1st-degree robbery, kidnapping and certain drug offenses.

 We Can Help You

-Don’t wait until the last minute to secure an experienced criminal defense attorney.
-Get started on the right path for your future by contacting a skilled Rhode Island criminal defense lawyer to help secure your release from jail at the beginning of your case.
+Don’t wait until the last minute to secure an experienced bail attorney.
+Get started on the right path for your future by contacting a skilled Rhode Island bail lawyer to help secure your release from jail at the beginning of your case.